szabgab/slides/python/machine-learning.md

 * `A x I = I x A = A`

 * Matrix Inverse  `A x A(to the power of -1) = I` - Only square matrices have inverse, but not all square matrices have inverse. (e.g. the all 0s matrix does not have one)
-  The matricses that don't have an invers are somehow close to the all 0 matrix.
+* The matricses that don't have an invers are somehow close to the all 0 matrix.
 They are also called "singular" or "degenerate" matrices.
 * Matrix Transpose - (1st row becomes the 1st column; 2nd row becomes 2nd column, etc....)

 ## Machine Learning - Multiple features
-{ml-multiple-features}
+{id: ml-multiple-features}

 * n - number of features (number of columns in the table)
 * last column might be called y (the result)